stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 After twenty-two years of nightmare and terror, saved only by a desperate conviction of the mythical source of certain impressions, I am unwilling to vouch for the truth of that which I think I found in Western Australia on the night of July 17&ndash;18, 1935.
-There is reason to hope that my experience was wholly or partly an hallucination&mdash;for which, indeed, abundant causes existed.
+There is reason to hope that my experience was wholly or partly an hallucination--for which, indeed, abundant causes existed.
 And yet, its realism was so hideous that I sometimes find hope impossible.
 If the thing did happen, then man must be prepared to accept notions of the cosmos, and of his own place in the seething vortex of time, whose merest mention is paralysing.
 He must, too,